 1. Feature add-ons

 Some platforms bundle everything into one price.
 Others break features into paid modules.
-Trainerize charges $45/month for Advanced Nutrition.
-Everfit charges $33-39/month for meal plans.
-MyPTHub charges ~$19/month for AI check-in features.
+Trainerize charges $45/month for Advanced Nutrition on larger Pro tiers.
+Everfit still layers paid modules on top of its client-based plans - meal plans at $33-39/month, Autoflow automation at $24-29/month, and payments at $8-9/month.
+MyPTHub charges $30/month for Check-Ins AI.
 If your coaching requires nutrition plans, automated check-ins, and payment collection (most online coaching does), price these add-ons into your total.

 2. Per-client overages